-Appropriate engineering controls

-Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
-The basic types of engineering controls are:

-Process controls which involve changing the way a job activity or process is done to reduce the risk.

-Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment

-Individual protection measures, such as personal protective equipment

-Eye and face protection

-- Safety glasses with unperforated side shields may be used where continuous eve protection is desirable, as in laboratories: spectacles are not sufficient where complete eye protection is needed such as when handling bulk-quantities, where there is a danger of splashing, or if the material may be under pressure. - Chemical goggles.whenever there is a danger of the material coming in contact with the eyes; goggles must be properly fitted. - Full face shield (20 cm, 8 in minimum) may be required for supplementary but never for primary protection of eyes; these afford face protection. - Alternatively a gas mask may replace splash goggles and face shields.
+The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
+Enclosure and/or isolation of emission source which keeps a selected hazard 'physically' away from the worker and ventilation that strategically 'adds' and 'removes' air in the work environment.
+Individual protection measures, such as personal protective equipment Eye and face protection Safety glasses with unperforated side shields may be used where continuous eye protection is desirable, as in laboratories; spectacles are not sufficient where complete eye protection is needed such as when handling bulk-quantities, where there is a danger of splashing, or if the material may be under pressure.
+Chemical goggles.
+Whenever there is a danger of the material coming in contact with the eyes; goggles must be properly fitted.
+[AS/NZS 1337.1, EN166 or national equivalent] Full face shield (20 cm, 8 in minimum) may be required for supplementary but never for primary protection of eyes; these afford face protection.
+Skin protection See Hand protection below Hands/feet protection Elbow length PVC gloves When handling corrosive liquids, wear trousers or overalls outside of boots, to avoid spills entering boots.
+The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
+Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
+The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
+Personal hygiene is a key element of effective hand care.
+Body protection See Other protection below Other protection Overalls.
+PVC Apron.
+PVC protective suit may be required if exposure severe.
+Eyewash unit.

-Skin protection

-See Hand protection below

-Hands/feet protection

-- Elbow length PVC gloves - ▶ When handling corrosive liquids, wear trousers or overalls outside of boots, to avoid spills entering boots.

-Body protection

-See Other protection below

-Version No: 1.1 Page 5 of 10 Issue Date: 07/05/2023 Print Date: 07/05/2023

-Other protection

-- Overalls.

-- PVC Apron.

-- ▶ PVC protective suit may be required if exposure severe.

-- Eyewash unit.